newt0/defaimint/pitch/elevenlabs-script.md

 Once minted, your agent runs on its own.
 No dashboards.
 No interactions.

-This is DeFi —
+This is Dee-Fye —
 without the friction.

 ### 🧠 TECH: Built on Solana

-“NFT = AI-agent” isn’t just a concept.
+“NFT = AI-agent isn’t just a concept.
 It’s real — and only possible on Solana.

-**Metaplex-Execute** gives each NFT its own private key.
+Metaplex-Execute gives each NFT its own private key.
-**Solana-Agent-Kit-v2** is the best dev toolkit for crypto-native Ay-Eye.
+Solana-Agent-Kit-v2 is the best dev toolkit for crypto-native Ay-Eye.

-DeFAI-Mint isn’t portable.
+De-Fay-Mint isn’t portable.
 It’s Solana-native by design.

 ### 🎯 VISION

-Today, DeFi and Ay-Eye is a privilege — not a public good.
+Today, Dee-Fye and Ay-Eye is a privilege — not a public good.

 Our mission?
 To flatten access.